 Customer Service - One of OCTA's goals is to ensure all transit services meet performance standards, and that customers receive high-quality service.
-DOFR, CFR, and ACCESS services continued to exceed the standard through the first quarter.
+DOFR, CFR, and ACCESS services continued to exceed the standard through the second quarter.

-Reliability - For OTP, overall, the system was within 0.5 percent of the standard, with DOFR service performing at approximately 0.3 percent shy of the standard and CFR performing within one percent of the standard.
-ACCESS performed above the standard in the first quarter.
+Reliability - For on-time performance, overall, the system was within one percent of the standard, with DOFR service performing at approximately 0.4 percent shy of the standard and CFR performing 1.6 percent below the standard.
+ACCESS performed above standard over the second quarter.

 MBRC is the measure used for vehicle reliability.
-Through the first quarter, ACCESS exceeded the standard while DOFR and CFR service were below the standard.
-However, DOFR and CFR services showed improvement compared to the same quarter last year by 4.4 percent and nearly 19 percent, respectively.
+Through the second quarter, ACCESS exceeded the standard, while DOFR and CFR service came in below standard.

-Ridership and Productivity - Through the first quarter, ridership and productivity for total fixed-route and ACCESS services exceeded the budgeted projection.
-The OC Bus 360° Plan adjustments implemented in October 2016 continue to show improved ridership and productivity on those routes modified as part of the plan.
-Routes improved in October 2016 showed an increase in average weekday ridership, up 16.4 percent over the same quarter in FY 2016-17.
-Routes reduced or eliminated in October 2016 have shown a 44 percent increase in productivity, as measured by boardings per revenue vehicle hour, when compared to the first quarter of FY 2016-17.
-OCTA staff continues to
+Ridership and Productivity - Through the second quarter, ridership and productivity for total fixed-route and ACCESS services exceeded the budgeted projection.
+The OC Bus 360° Plan adjustments implemented in October 2016 continue to have a positive and productive impact on ridership.
+Routes improved in October continue to show an increase in average weekday ridership, up 14.7 percent over the same quarter last year.
+Routes reduced or eliminated maintain the productivity achieved when the service change was implemented during the second quarter of last year, 26.6 boardings per revenue vehicle hour.
+OCTA staff will continue to monitor the impact of these changes as well as the adjustments implemented on February 11, 2018.

 Farebox Recovery Ratio - A minimum farebox recovery ratio (FRR) of 20 percent for all service is required by the California Transportation Development Act (TDA) in order for transit agencies to receive their full share of state sales tax available for public transit purposes.
-The passage of Senate Bill 508 in October 2015 allows transit agencies to include local funds when calculating their TDA FRR.
+The recent passage of Senate Bill 508 allows transit agencies to now include local funds when calculating their TDA FRR.
 These local funds consist of property tax revenue, advertising revenue, and Measure M fare stabilization.
-While OCTA's traditional passenger FRR, now referred to as National Transit Database FRR, came in under 20 percent through the first quarter, after incorporating the local funds, the FRR exceeded the TDA requirement of 20 percent.
+While OCTA's traditional passenger FRR, now referred to as National Transit Database FRR, came in under 20 percent through the second quarter, after incorporating the local funds, the FRR exceeded the TDA requirement of 20 percent.

 Subsidy per Boarding - When considered route by route, this measure may be used to compare the performance of routes within the system relative to the cost effectiveness of each route.
-The type of route influences the subsidy per boarding, for example, longer distance routes with fewer stops (i.e., express routes) likely have a higher subsidy per boarding when compared to local routes that have frequent stops allowing passengers to board and alight more often, which turns seats over to multiple riders compared to a longer distance route.
+The type of route influences the subsidy per boarding, for example, longer distance routes with fewer stops (i.e., express routes) likely have a higher subsidy per boarding when compared to local routes that have frequent stops, allowing passengers to board and alight more often, which turns seats over to multiple riders compared to a longer distance route.
 On a single route, subsidy per boarding may vary during the service day, with lower subsidies per boarding during peak travel times and higher subsidies per boarding at other times.
 This measure is helpful when considering opportunities to improve overall system performance.
 The attached report includes two sets of charts, one sorted by subsidy per boarding and one sorted by boardings; other route level data is also provided.
 When considering adjustments to the overall service plan, this information is critical to the development of the plan.